dyhes/zulip/docs/overview/directory-structure.md

 # Directory structure

-This page documents the Zulip directory structure, where to find things, and how to decide where to put a file.
+This page documents the Aloha directory structure, where to find things, and how to decide where to put a file.

 You may also find the [new application feature